MystenLabs/sui/doc/src/learn/sui-compared.md

 Because Sui focuses on managing specific objects rather than a single aggregate of state, it also reports on them in a unique way:

  * Every object in Sui has a unique version number.
  * Every new version is created from a transaction that may involve several dependencies, themselves versioned objects.

-As a consequence, a Sui validator -- or any other validator with a copy of the state -- can exhibit a causal history of an object, showing its history since genesis.
+As a consequence, a Sui Validator can exhibit a causal history of an object, showing its history since genesis.
 Sui explicitly makes the bet that in many cases, the ordering of that causal history with the causal history of another object is irrelevant; and in the few cases where this information is relevant, Sui makes this relationship explicit in the data.

 ## Causal order vs. total order